-The Organization for Human Brain Mapping has established an award that recognizes the best replication study and highlights OHBM’s commitment to reproducibility in neuroimaging research and helps begin to reshape the incentives towards replication.
+The Organization for Human Brain Mapping has established an award that recognizes the best replication study, highlights OHBM’s commitment to reproducibility in neuroimaging research and incentives valuable replication research.

 What is a Replication Study?